 Miike's latest films may have lost some of their crazy edge, but they sure make up for that with strong and telling visuals.
 For Love's Sake looks absolutely stunning from start to finish.
 Bold colors, superb editing and great use of filters (the opening sequence is an instant classic), beautiful animation and amazing camera work make For Love's Sake into visual bliss.
 I would even go as far as to say this is Miike's most beautiful film to date.

 As for the music, the songs are actually pretty catchy.
 I don't count musical among my favorite genres and the Japanese language might not be the easiest to sing along to for us Westerners, but at times I was actually looking forward to the next song.
 Of course the funny dance routines helped, but for a musical the actual music was quite bearable indeed (unless you strongly detest all types of J-Pop, then it's probably better to avoid this film altogether).

 For once though I have to agree with the most generally cited critique people have on Miike's films.
-Ai To Makoto drags a little.
+For Love's Sake drags a little.
 While the first hour is fun and fresh, the second one seems to have a little trouble trying to keep the momentum going.
 It felt as if the drama took the upper hand, when the musical bits were actually the highlight of the film.
 It would've been better if Miike had cut the drama just a little, or if he had inserted a couple of extra musical routines.
 Even tough the second half of the film is far from bad, it's just not as exciting as the first hour.